badlogic/marioslab-site/site/posts/rendering-like-its-1996/blistering-fast-blits/index.bt.md

 ## Reading files from disk (or URL)
 If you've done any file I/O in C previously, you'll likely know where we'll be going: [`fopen()`](https://man7.org/linux/man-pages/man3/fopen.3.html) and friends.
 That's mostly cross-platform, and we could even [use `fopen()` with Emscripten](https://emscripten.org/docs/getting_started/Tutorial.html#using-files).

-But that comes with a few things I don't want: a virtual filesystem and quite an increase in size of the WASM module, as Emscripten will link in a bunch of stuff we won't really need.
+But that comes with a few things I don't want: a virtual filesystem and quite an increase in size of the WASM module.
+Emscripten will link in a bunch of stuff we won't really need.

-So let's role our own file reading!
+We role our own file reading!
 We want to specify a file path and get a bunch of bytes back.
 We also want to know how many bytes have been read.
 And we want to wrap that raw pointer to the memory block that holds the read bytes in a resource type.
 Let's call that type [`r96_byte_buffer`](https://github.com/badlogic/r96/blob/blistering-fast-blits-00/src/r96/r96.h#L22):

 --markdown-end
 {{post.code("r96.h", "c", `